1601-mma2013/Pasola/README.md

 ### c.
 Stakeholder Interviews (internal / external)

-1. Project vision:
+1. Project vision

-   - To see shopping malls all around the world to use **Odigós** (Augmented Reality Indoor Navigation & Directory) inside their building.
+   We intend to provide our users with the best navigation app inside a shopping mall.

-2. Risk:
+2. Risk

-   - Getting false information from irresponsible users
    - Risk of having multiple bugs within the app
-   - Leaked information
+   - Security breach

-   ​

 3. Obstacles

-   - External threats like other companies who will try to copies **Odigós** features.
+   - Getting correct information from users so that the app can update the shopping mall's map.

 4. constraints

-   - Internal limitations

-   > - Viable technologies
-   > - The project requires the use of Wi-Fi positioning system and GPS-based Geographical Navigation which are quite cheap but the cost to develop **Odigós** will need experience programmers and the cost of it will be expensive
+   - The project requires the use of Wi-Fi positioning system and GPS-based Geographical Navigation to develop **Odigós** and this will also need experience programmers and the cost of it will be expensive.

 5. opportunities

-   1. **In spite of** the obstacles we have, this project has strength from
+   In spite of the obstacles we have, this project has strength from

+   - High security to avoid data leak.
-      > - Frequent maintenance of the application so that it can be as smooth as possible and free from bugs
+   - Frequent maintenance of the app so that it can be smooth as possible and free from bugs.
-      > - High security to avoid data leak
-      > - Always try to listen and adapt on users feedback and false information report

 ### d.
 User observations
 These are the results of our thorough research and observation inside one of Malaysia's biggest shopping mall, the **Sunway Pyramid**.
 50 people have participate in the survey.